 What is April’s Birthstone? – Clear Quartz

 Clear Quartz is the birthstone for April along with its precious cousin Diamond.
 In the metaphysical world, Clear Quartz crystals are seen as the supreme gift of Mother Earth.
 Ancient civilisations believed Clear Quartz stones were alive.
 Quartz generally has strong amplifying qualities.
 This is one of the reasons why it is so highly regarded.
-Quartz is known as the master healing crystal because it contains the full spectrum of light.
+Clear Quartz is known as the master healing crystal because it contains the full spectrum of light.
 As such will work on every level to bring the body into balance.
 It strengthens and stabilises the body’s energy fields and promotes harmony.
-Quartz can amplify both positive thoughts and energy and can stimulate positive action when needed.
+Clear Quartz can amplify both positive thoughts and energy and can stimulate positive action when needed.

 Learn about April Birthstone

 What is the Birthstone for May? - Chrysoprase